kamperh/recipe_bucktsong_awe/readme.md

   evaluation.
 Should be cloned into the directory `../src/speech_dtw/`, as done in the Preliminary section above.

-All of these dependencies are packaged with the docker image.
+All of these dependencies are packaged in the docker images.